|Birth: ||Jan. 12, 1887|

 Elmer was elected and served in the capacity of City Commissioner Ward 1 for several years.
 Was up for re-election in 1933.

-While married to Lula, he owned many lots of land in Miami, on which he planted and grew many varieties of vegetables which were served on their dinner tables.
+While married to Lula, he owned several lots of land in and around Miami, on which he planted and grew many varieties of vegetables which were served on their dinner tables.
 Some of his agricultural knowledge was passed on to his boys, who frequently accompanied him to each of the gardens.
 They especially loved eating vegetables fresh from the vine.

 Elmer and his family were highly respected and very well liked by all who new them.